Poll Shows Broad Disapproval for Trump Handling of Coronavirus, Race Relations

 The reopening of the U.S. economy after months of the coronavirus lockdown began earlier this summer, and 58% of those polled say that was too quick.
 The president has pushed for a return to business as usual for months and earlier this week tweeted a threat to withhold federal funding from schools that do not reopen in the fall.

-The topic of race relations in the U.S. was also brought by pollsters.
+The topic of race relations in the U.S. was also brought up by pollsters.

 As Trump ambles his way to the November election, his rhetoric at recent campaign rallies and public events has leaned heavily against what he calls the “radical left” and others who do not support his views.
 He has expressed disapproval of recent efforts to remove Confederate statues in the wake of anti-police brutality protests, which he’s also frequently blasted.